 This is a two platform station.
 The location was formerly a four platform station, the two northern tracks no longer have platforms and allow non-stop trains to bypass the station.

 It opened in 1873 replacing Newton [1st], just to the west.
 The location is at the Hamilton Junction of 1849.

 The station was probably relocated due to the opening of the Hallside Steel Works in 1871.
 This works was alongside the line and just to the south.

-When first opened there were two platforms, the present platforms, and a goods bypass to the south which served the Hallside Steel Works and joined the Hamilton Branch.
+When first opened there were two platforms, the present platforms, and a goods bypass to the south which served the Hallside Steel Works and joined the Hamilton Branch (Caledonian Railway).

-Not long after opening the Hamilton Circle was completed in 1876 with the extension of the Hamilton Branch through Hamilton Central.
+Not long after opening the Hamilton Circle was completed in 1876 with the extension of the branch east through Hamilton Central.

 A further two platforms were added to the north with the opening of the Glasgow Central Railway in 1896.
 In addition there was a goods bypass line to the north of the station.

 The station site was countryside, other than the steelworks, and remained so until recent years with the redevelopment of the former works site.